Legally Betting Big Brother Odds

 Is Betting on Big Brother Legal?

-Yes, it is legal to bet on Big Brother throughout the United States if you place a wager with a licensed, regulated sportsbook operating domestically or use an offshore sportsbook operating legally online.
+Yes, it is legal to bet on TV shows, Film, and music odds throughout the United States if you place a wager with a licensed, regulated sportsbook operating domestically or use an offshore sportsbook operating legally online.
 Domestic sportsbooks have yet to embrace entertainment betting as an option so international sportsbooks are the best destination for betting on Big Brother, betting on the Amazing Race, Love Island, American Idol, and other competition reality shows at the moment.

 Washington and Connecticut have passed legislation that specifically outlaws online gaming in all of its forms, but the sites we recommend in this guide do accept members from those states as it is up to the bettors to understand their regional restrictions.
 The restrictions in WA and CT have yet to be enforced but are still in place regardless.